daniellehandel/Econometric-Pedagogy-on-the-Cloud/README.md

 <br>

-The following instructions document a step-by-step guide to setting up a virtual “Econometrics Lab” hosted entirely in the cloud.
+The following instructions document a step-by-step guide to setting up a virtual “Econometrics Lab” hosted in the cloud.
 Ultimately, students will be able to connect to the lab via a web browser with a username and password and have access to JupyterLab and Jupyter Notebooks with Python, R, and Stata kernels.
 A group video chat service provider such as MS teams or Google hangout can be used alongside for synchronous instruction.

-The guide below corresponds to Workflow 3 outlined in “Econometric Pedagogy and Cloud Computing: Training the Next Generation of Economists and Data Scientists,” though the instructions may be modified to suit different teaching styles and classroom needs.
+The guide below corresponds to workflow 3 outlined in “Econometric Pedagogy and Cloud Computing: Training the Next Generation of Economists and Data Scientists,” though the instructions may be modified to suit different teaching styles and classroom needs.

 ## Prerequisites